 Lattes are the top choice for Americans when they order in a coffee shop.
 According to a survey more than 38% of Americans said that Latte is their go-to coffee drink.

-I always recommend using whole milk as it has a rich and creamy texture that prepares a smooth and velvety latte.
+Whole milk is the best choice for Latte as it has a rich and creamy texture that prepares a smooth and velvety latte.
 It also has a slightly sweet taste that complements the bitterness of the espresso.

-Sweeteners or Syrups: Various flavors of syrup can be added to a latte, including Vanilla, Chocolate, Caramel, Hazelnut, or Pumpkin Spice.
+Various flavors of syrup can be added to a latte, including Vanilla, Chocolate, Caramel, Hazelnut, or Pumpkin Spice.
+I personally like to add Vanilla syrup to my Latte as it adds depth to the drink with a subtle sweetness.

 In addition to syrups, you can also use sweeteners in lattes.
 White granulated sugar is a simple and common sweetener, but some people prefer to use natural sweeteners like honey or agave nectar.